 This smacked me in the face any time I watched TV at my parents’ or friend’s house.
 Or if I stopped to flick through a magazine in a shop.

 Seeing happy average ‘plus-size’ bodies had become my norm.
-This also included a more real-world mix of skin tones and people with disabilities.
+This also included a more real-world mix of diverse skin tones, backgrounds, and disabled people.

 Women like Megan Crabbe @bodyposipanda, who is recovering from an eating disorder, and uses her platform to encourage people to embrace their bodies and not fear gaining weight – focusing on the old but true “it’s what’s inside that counts”.